phojie/cloudflare-pages-action/README.md

 GitHub Action for creating Cloudflare Pages deployments, using the new [Direct Upload](https://developers.cloudflare.com/pages/platform/direct-upload/) feature and [Wrangler](https://developers.cloudflare.com/pages/platform/direct-upload/#wrangler-cli) integration.

+## Features

+- Seamlessly deploy your static site to Cloudflare Pages
+- GitHub Deployment integration
+- Automatic PR comments with deployment status
+- Detailed job summary
+- Multi-deployment support for monorepo projects
+  - Automatically detects multiple deployments in the same repository
+  - Merges deployment information into a single table
+  - Updates information about all deployments with each new deployment

 ## Usage

 1. Create an API token in the Cloudflare dashboard with the "Cloudflare Pages — Edit" permission.